The Duel of the Century: Synopsis

-Renowned swordsman Ye Gucheng (Jason Pai) suddenly challenges his compatriot Ximen Chuixue (Elliot Ngok) to a duel to the death on the eve of the Mid-Autumn Festival.
+Renowned swordsman Ye Gucheng suddenly challenges his compatriot Ximen Chuixue to a duel to the death on the eve of the Mid-Autumn Festival.
 However for reasons unknown, Ximen has postponed it resulting in rumors that he might not be able to best Ye.
-This unusual series of events spurs the intrigue of several martial artists including Lu Xiaofeng (Tony Liu), who summons his compatriots Hua Manlou (Sun Chien), Monk Honest (Walter Tso), Sikong Zhaixing (Lung Ting-sang), and Hermit Pine (Shum Lo) to uncover the true reason for the match.
-They consult Guisun Daye, a mysterious and seemingly all-knowing hermit, and Lu is directed to two gamblers, Du Tongxuan (Yeung Chi-hing) and Li Yanbei (Cheng Miu).
+This unusual series of events spurs the intrigue of several martial artists including Lu Xiaofeng, who summons his compatriots Hua Manlou, Monk Honest, Sikong Zhaixing, and Hermit Pine to uncover the true reason for the match.
+They consult Guisun Daye, a mysterious and seemingly all-knowing hermit, and Lu is directed to two gamblers, Du Tongxuan and Li Yanbei.
 When seeking out the latter, Lu saves him from a group of assailants sent by none other than Du.
 Li reveals that he and Du made a bet on Ye and Ximen's duel, with Li betting that Ximen will win on account Ye was recently poisoned.
-Lu meets Du at a brothel where he witnesses a fight between Ye and Yan Renying (Ku Kuan-chung), the latter accusing him of murdering his martial arts senior, Zhang Renying.
+Lu meets Du at a brothel where he witnesses a fight between Ye and Yan Renying, the latter accusing him of murdering his martial arts senior, Zhang Renying.
 Ye denies this and leaves while Yan is unable to pursue him after his horse, still carrying Zhang’s body, is let loose.
 Lu learns that Ximen’s wife was the deceased man's martial arts junior and theorizes revenge as the motive behind the duel.
-Lu then narrowly escapes being assassinated by a mysterious elderly man in imperial robes, whom he later sees gifting Ye medicine for his sickly wife, Leng Qingqiu (Ching Li).
+Lu then narrowly escapes being assassinated by a mysterious elderly man in imperial robes, whom he later sees gifting Ye medicine for his sickly wife, Leng Qingqiu.
 Leng has heard rumors that only Ximen can cure Ye’s wound and requests Lu to acquire the antidote on her behalf.
 Ximen agrees to hand over the antidote and Lu realises he too does not know why Ye wishes to duel him and is also trying to uncover the truth (thus the real reason he postponed their match).
 Ye however, has disappeared by the time Lu returns to question him.
-Lu then learns that Li Yanbei has relinquished his bet to Kuo Chingfeng (Ai Fei), the leader of the White Cloud sect and godchild of the chief imperial eunuch, Wang An (Tang Ching).
+Lu then learns that Li Yanbei has relinquished his bet to Kuo Chingfeng, the leader of the White Cloud sect and godchild of the chief imperial eunuch, Wang An.
 Kuo does not disclose any reason in taking up on Li’s bet, and Lu later witnesses him meet with the chief lama of the Holy Water Sect from Tibet.
 Wang An arrives and Lu realises he was the very man who attempted to assassinate him.
-When Kuo departs to talk in secrecy with a man called Gan Er Jiao (Lam Fai-wong), Lu recognizes him as the one who released Yan Renying’s horse.
+When Kuo departs to talk in secrecy with a man called Gan Er Jiao, Lu recognizes him as the one who released Yan Renying’s horse.
 Lu later interrogates him, learning that the horse belonged to someone in the palace and that Gan had been paid to release it by someone called Pockmarks.
 Gan takes Lu to a gambling den to question Pockmarks but he is killed by Wang.
 Lu and Ximen begin to doubt whether it was really Ye who killed Zhang Renying, especially when Ximen reveals that a lama from the Holy Water Sect is also an excellent swordsman.
 Recalling the meeting, Lu suspects the chief eunuch Wang’s involvement.
 They set out to examine Zhang’s body hoping they can cast light on the technique used to kill him, thereby revealing the true killer.